10 Essential Anki Add-ons for All Medical Students

 The most important thing to know is that you should only be downloading Anki add-ons that are compatible with Anki 2.1.

 Every since Anki 2.1 came out, all of the add-ons which worked for 2.0 could no longer be used for 2.1.
 The old add-ons never worked with the new ones.

-As time has gone on, this has all become a much smaller issue.
-Developers have been able to update their code as it has been out for over 2 years.
-However, always check at the top of the add-on page which version of Anki that it is compatible with.
+As time has passed, this has become a much more minor issue.
+Developers have been able to update their code as it has been out for over two years.
+However, always check at the top of the add-on page which version of Anki it is compatible with.